-Once in Nashville, Joseph jumped between bartending jobs while raising the funds needed to record his first studio album.
-His debut release, All in Time(2014), was the product of many late night studio sessions.
-The project introduced Joseph as a sonically-rich, melodically savvy musician who pays subtle homage to times past in his songwriting, and yet remains utterly in touch with the nuances of contemporary folk.
-After the release, Joseph set off on a national tour.
-His touring continued for the next several years as he continued to work intermittently as a server in restaurants during his pitstops back home.
+Once in Nashville, Joseph jumped between serving and bartending jobs while raising the funds needed to record his first studio album, All In Time(2014).
+The project introduced Joseph as a sonically-rich, melodically savvy musician who pays subtle homage to times past in his songwriting, and yet remains utterly in touch with the nuances of contemporary Americana and folk.
+After the release, Joseph again packed up his car and independently toured for the next several years as he continued to work intermittently when back in Nashville.

-After a three year musical hiatus and a lifetime of soul searching, Joseph returned to his musical roots with a stronger sense of self-identity within the queer community.
-A reflection of authenticity and the freedom that comes with it, his latest, Keeping Me Sane, is a reflection on life, love and the never-ending search for self.
+After a three year musical hiatus and a lifetime of soul searching, Joseph returned to music with a stronger sense of identity within himself and the music community.
+A reflection of authenticity and the freedom that comes with it, his latest album, Keeping Me Sane(2021), is a reflection on life, love and the never-ending search for happiness.
 It’s the product of navigating relationships, embracing sexuality, and learning acceptance — an illumination of the human condition that leaves us hopeful for more.
 As Joseph says, “This music is about feeling acceptance, regardless of your walk of life, and knowing that everything will be okay.
 The process of creating this album was just that for me.”
 The result is collection of songs that embrace every inch of life, and capture Joseph’s realizations along the way.
 “I don’t have it all figured out in any sense, but I’ve stayed true to myself and am ready for what comes next.”
 Keeping Me Sane reminds us all to embrace the freedom in letting go.

 In between tours and recording sessions, Joseph spends his time writing, gardening, restoring antiques, running the house concert venue “Spirit Haus,” and spending time with his friends.